 Based on this evaluation, EPA will decide whether to revise its current atrazine risk assessments and whether new restrictions are necessary to better protect health and the environment.
 New information or interpretations that result from EPA’s review will also be considered by MDH within the context of its human health assessment.

 New research may also result in a federal or MDH reevaluation of the current EPA drinking water standard for atrazine, which MDH has adopted as the state’s Health Risk Limit for atrazine.
 MDH will continue to partner with MDA to address any public health implications that may result from new research findings or changes to MDH’s current Health Risk Limit for atrazine:

-For more information on the MDH Human Health Assessment for atrazine, see our Contact Us information.
+For more information on the MDH Human Health Assessment for atrazine, see our Contact Health Risk Assessment information.

 For more information on MDA’s special registration review process for atrazine: